casper-network/docs-archive/theory/highway.rst

 To have the sequence of leaders that all validators calculate in the same way, we only need:

-1. Canonical sorting of validators so that a weights map can be converted to an array of validators in canonical way.
+1. Canonical sorting of validators so that a weights map can be converted to an array of validators in the canonical way.
 2. Agreement on pseudorandom number generator to be used by all validators.
 3. Pseudorandom generator seed.